onyx-and-iris/nvda-voicemeeter/README.md

 - `Shift + Left|Right arrow` to move a slider by 0.1 steps.
 - `Control + Left|Right arrow` to move a slider by 3 steps.

+To reset a slider back to its default value you may use `Control + Shift + R`.

 To rename a strip/bus channel focus on the channel in question and press `F2`.
 Then enter the new channel name into the text input widget and press the `Ok` button.

 Pressing the `OK` button with an empty text input will clear the label.
 In this case the label will be read as a default value for that channel.
 For example, if the leftmost Strip label were cleared, the screen reader will now read `Hardware Input 1`.

 Pressing `Cancel` will close the popup window with no affect on the label.

+#### `Advanced Compressor|Gate`

+For potato version only, you may access advanced Compressor and Gate sliders.
+Simply focus any Gate or Compressor slider and press `Control + A`.
+This will open a popup window where you can navigate between the different sliders with `TAB`.
+Move the sliders with the same binds you would for normal sliders.
+However, there are a couple of extra binds for certain controls.

+For Compressor Release you may use:

+- `Alt + Left|Right arrow` to move the slider by 10 steps.
+- `Alt + Control +  Left|Right arrow` to move the slider by 50 steps.

+For Gate BP Sidechain, Attack, Hold, Release you may use:

+- `Alt + Left|Right arrow` to move the slider by 10 steps.
+- `Alt + Control +  Left|Right arrow` to move the slider by 50 steps.

+To reset a slider back to its default value you may use `Control + Shift + R`.

 #### `Menu`